anthonyradose/quiz_milestone_project2/README.md

 ## Testing

+Testing was enacted during and after development, as documented in this README and the git commit messages.

 ### Principles Of Testing

 Automated testing offers repeatability, consistency, efficiency, and is best suited for regression testing, large test suites, frequent execution, and performance testing.